 What else do I need to know?

 Steven Spielberg is not a fan.
-Following the Oscar success of Roma, the man who brought us ET and Indiana Jones is now gunning to take the online streamer out of the awards conversation until a plan around mandatory theatrical releases is put in place.
+Following the Oscar success of Roma in 2019, the man who brought us ET and Indiana Jones is now gunning to take the online streamer out of the awards conversation until a plan around mandatory theatrical releases is put in place.
 He wants Netflix excluded from Academy consideration in the future as he regards their output as TV movies, which should be up for Emmys, not Oscars.
 Despite a robust reply from the streamer, the Hollywood establishment is clearly worried about Netflix and the existential threat it poses to their business.
+However, there are also signs that some members of the Hollywood elite are enjoying the freedom and the money that the big streamer’s dollars afford.